Identify, inform, and empower.

 Patient Eligibility Assessment.

 The ID YOUR IRD assessment guide is a simple set of criteria that doctors can use to determine a patient's eligibility when reviewing past medical records.
-The assessment guide is included in our Doctor Essentials.
+Participant information is confidential and Spark Therapeutics will neither share nor use it for any purpose without participant authorization.

 aAny 1 of 6 criteria in the diagnostic pathway with onset of symptoms less than 30 years of age enables patient to meet the eligibility criteria to receive a subsidized genetic test panel.